taylorrsallen/blade_of_aventine/README.md

 + Coins can now be used at the shop to buy blocks used for making towers
 + Blocks can also be sold at the shop
 + Shop sells at markup and buys at markdown, amount can change per shop
++ Shop has a shopkeeper that announces prices (but he is invisible right now because I haven't done the art)

 ### 10/03/24
 + Peasant